ljzycmd/SimDeblur/README.md

 # <p align=center>`SimDeblur`</p>

-SimDeblur (**Sim**ple **Deblur**ring) is an open source framework for image and video deblurring toolbox based on PyTorch, which contains most deep-learning based state-of-the-art deblurring algorithms.
-It is easy to implement your own image or video deblurring or other restoration algorithms.
+SimDeblur (**Sim**ple **Deblur**ring) is an open source framework for image and video deblurring based on PyTorch, which contains most deep-learning based state-of-the-art deblurring algorithms.
+It is easy to implement your own image or video deblurring and restoration algorithms.

 <div align=center>
 <img src=./docs/reds_020.gif>